This post may contain affiliate links. Read my full disclosure policy.

 4. Let simmer on medium heat until wine is reduced by half, about 5 minutes.
 Add the can of tomatoes and their juice, breaking them up with the metal spatula.
 Stir in the soy sauce.
 Toss in the parmesan rind (optional) to add even more depth and a bay leaf.

-• Browning the onions, turkey and mushrooms gives this bolognese added flavor and depth.
+• Browning the onions, meat and mushrooms gives this bolognese added flavor and depth.

 • Saute the tomato paste until it deepens in color, also giving depth.

-• Add a little miso paste, soy sauce or, (as weird as it seems) a splash of fish sauce.
+• For extra depth of flavor, add a little soy sauce or, (as weird as it seems) a splash of fish sauce, or a parmesan rind.

-Serve with fresh grated pecorino cheese and fresh Italian parsley.
+Serve over pasta with fresh grated pecorino cheese and fresh Italian parsley.

 A simple, healthy recipe for Turkey Mushroom Bolognese, that can be made in an Instant Pot, Slow Cooker or stove top.
 Flavorful and delicious! | www.feastingathome.com